scalawithcats/scala-with-cats/src/pages/monads/writer.md

 ### Exercise: Show Your Working

-We mentioned earlier that `Writers` are useful for logging operations in multi-threaded environments.
+`Writers` are useful for logging operations in multi-threaded environments.
 Let's confirm this by computing (and logging) some factorials.

 The `factorial` function below computes a factorial, printing out the intermediate steps in the calculation as it runs.
-The `slowly` helper function ensures this takes a while to run, even on the very small examples we have to use to fit in these pages, so we can see the interleaving when we run multiple factorials in parallel.
+The `slowly` helper function ensures this takes a while to run, even on the very small examples we need in this book to fit the output on the page:

 ```tut:book:silent
 def slowly[A](body: => A) =